lucassoaresouza/lucassoaresouza/README.md

 - Brazilian :brazil:
 - Graduated Software Engineer :computer:

-I'm a fullstack developer but I'm more passionate about backend.
+- Backend developer :back::gear:

 I usualluy treat languages and frameworks as tools.
 Give me a new one, allow me to learn and soon you will have a product.

-## Most Used Languages and Frameworks
+## Most Used Languages, Frameworks and Tools
 <br>
 <div>
     <div style="display: inline_block">